Perspectives on Learning Technologies

 What the reviewers said

-Dr Ladislava Knihová, a prominent learning technologist, based in Prague in the Czech Republic.
+Dr Ladislava Knihová, prominent learning technologist based in Prague in the Czech Republic

-“‘Perspectives of Learning Technologies’ distils Bob Little’s wealth of experience gained from over 20 years of involvement in corporate learning.
+“Perspectives on Learning Technologies distils Bob Little’s wealth of experience gained from over twenty years of involvement in corporate learning.
 The book covers a gamut of key concepts, from instructional design and motivation to communities of practice and mobile learning, with a ship-load in between.

-Ryan Tracey, a practising e-Learning Manager, Sydney, Australia and a member of the Advisory Board of the USA’s eLearn magazine.
+Ryan Tracey, practising e-learning manager, Sydney, Australia, and a member of the advisory board of the USA’s eLearn magazine.